 It turns out that my daughter’s questioning is perfectly normal.
 In late adolescence and the transition to adulthood, it’s typical for teens to question and reject ideas they may have taken for granted in childhood.

 “The late teens represent the stage where you’re figuring out who you are and what you stand for.
 Teens are creating the person who’s going to transition to adult independence,” says Mary Kay Fleming, Ph.D., a professor emerita of psychology at Mount St. Joseph University.
 That search for identity is not always smooth.
-Part of preparing to become an independent adult is taking “a hard look at what the starting points in life were.”
+Part of preparing for the transition to adulthood is taking “a hard look at what the starting points in life were.”

 “The primary task of the post-adolescent transition is the dismantling of the old life structure of childhood and the construction of a new adult one in its place,” says Mark McConville, clinical psychologist and author of Failure to Launch: Why Your Twentysomething Hasn’t Grown Up … and What to Do about It.